SaahilParmar/CS50P/Problem Set 5/test_bank/README.md

 atop test_bank.py so that you can call value in your tests.

 * Take care to return, not print, an int in value.
 Only main should call print.

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir test_bank

+to make a folder called test_bank in your codespace.
+Then execute

+$ cd test_bank

+to change directories into that folder.
+You should now see your terminal prompt as test_bank/ $.
+You can now execute

+$ code test_bank.py

+to make a file called test_bank.py where you’ll write your tests.

 # How to Test